Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 In this article you will learn to rotate Azure Key Vault secrets used to securely store Azure storage account connection strings without incurring downtime.

-We introduced Secret Rotation with [Automatic secret rotation wth Azure Keyvault](./KV_secret_rotation.md).
+We introduced Secret Rotation with [Automatic secret rotation wth Azure Key Vault](./KV_secret_rotation.md).
 We use Azure Automation for that scenario.
 However, for an AKS scenario, Azure DevOps might be the best option to execute shell commands since Azure Automation doesn't support the `kubectl` command.
 We use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to create the bash script, because it works well with the `kubectl` command.

 ## Overview